 Update: Eventbrite will also be integrating directly to sell tickets on Facebook.
 If an event’s official Facebook page is linked to an Eventbrite ticket portal, the “Buy Tickets” link will initiate the purchase on Eventbrite without leaving the FB app.
 Once its confirmed, ticket-buyers will be able to use Facebook to access their digital tickets with a QR code.
 Facebook will talk more about these pilot integrations during its F8 developers conference this week.

-“Because events are inherently social, Facebook has been an important partner to Eventbrite since the early days,” reads a statement from Eventbrite vp of product Laurent Sellier.
+“Because events are inherently social, Facebook has been an important partner to Eventbrite since the early days,” Eventbrite vp of product Laurent Sellier told Macworld.
 “We’re excited to continue to work together in new ways to reduce friction for consumers and increase conversion for our organizers.”

 Why this matters: As mobile users shift away from installing and using a bevy of third-party apps, companies like Ticketmaster and Eventbrite are looking to get integrated into big services where smartphone users already spend most of their time.
 That means mostly Facebook and Google.

 But that doesn’t mean that Ticketmaster is forgoing development of its own standalone app just yet.
 According to Ticketmaster, 60 percent of their traffic comes from their mobile apps and the mobile web, and the company continues to invest with mobile users in mind.

 Facebook has already welcomed major publishers into its blue-colored fold with the introduction of Instant Articles.
 Now it seems the social network is looking to integrate other services, including merchants and retailers, so that Facebook’s 1.44 billion mobile users can spend more time doing what they would normally do online, but without leaving the app.